forrestaj64/Vulnerabilities-Attack-Defend-Remediate/1_OffensiveActions.md

     REMEDIATION: Proper input controls within the application would prevent the execution of this exploit.

-     **Establishing the backdoor;**
+     **Establishing a backdoor;**

-     exploit.sh generates backdoor.php on the target, encoded with functions to allow command injection The exploit script was edited to include the IP of target2
+     exploit.sh generates backdoor.php on the target, encoded with functions to allow command injection.

+     The exploit script was edited to include the IP of target2

     ![backdoor.php](/Images/edited-exploit_Target2.png)

-    Prior to execution, establish a netcat session: 'nc -lvnp 4444' './exploit.sh'
+    First establish a netcat session: 'nc -lvnp 4444'

+    The it is simply running a script: './exploit.sh'

     ![runExploit](/Images/run-exploit_Target2.png)